jcrist1/stately-streams/thoughts.md

 ```sh
 cargo run --release --example transaction_in_mem
 ```
-The example makes use of lock guarantees via the DAG.
+The example makes use of transaction guarantees via the DAG: we can ensure that an object is in memory and that a later flow step cannot change the state by binding to the initial source stream.

-What I noticed while implementing it is that in practice many asynchronous libraries use mutexes to manage shared resources, which may be incorporated into the futures of those libraries.
+What I noticed while implementing it is that in practice many asynchronous libraries use mutexes to manage shared resources, which may be incorporated into the futures those libraries generate.
 My original example failed to use sqlx because of multiple mutexes in various types:
 ```rust
   .join_map_async(